meanpenguin/NetCoreConsole/README.md

 This will force all the package dependencies to be copied to the output.

 ### Primary build

-the primary build will produce the following files
+The primary build will produce the following files:

 ```
 MyConsole.dll